 For thousands in Kentucky, SSDI helps cover basic needs like prescriptions, heating bills, and groceries.
 But applying isn’t easy.
 The paperwork is overwhelming, and most people get denied the first time.
 Appeals take months, sometimes over a year.
 It’s a frustrating, confusing process.

 That’s why SSDI Benefits Group is here.
-We guide Kentuckians through every step, from checking eligibility to preparing applications and handling appeals.
+We guide Kentuckians through every step, from checking SSSDI eligibility to preparing applications and handling appeals.
 Our team understands how the system works and how to avoid common mistakes that slow things down or lead to rejection.

 SSDI follows federal rules, but how those rules play out can vary based on where you live.
 We know how things work in Kentucky, and we know how to get results.